MarianneUK/EliBreMusic/README.md

 ## 1.1.
 Strategy
   [Go to the top](#table-of-contents)

-Strategy incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well.
+Jesse James Garrett also explains that strategy incorporates not only what the people running the site want to get out of it but what the users want to get out of the site as well.

 ### Project Goals

 The main goals of this website is to to promote the artist and her music, increase her fan base as well as offering a professional platform where she can showcase all of her work and sell music and book gigs.

 ### User Goals
- #### First Time User Goals
+ * First Time User Goals
     - First time users will want to know more about the artist.
     - First time users will want to listen to her music and/or know where they can listen to her music (i.e. Spotify)
     - First time users will want to know where and when she will perform next.
     - First time users will want to know how to buy her music, digital or hard copies.
     - First time users will want to know how to book her gigs.

- #### Returning User Goals
+ *  Returning User Goals
     - Returning users will want to keep up to date with her latest releases.
     - Returning users will want to keep up to date with where and when she will perform next.
     - Returning users will want to book more gigs with the artist.

-  #### Frequent User Goals
+  *  Frequent User Goals
     - Frequent user will want to check to see if there are any newly added content.
     - Frequent user will want to check to see if there are any newly added features such as a mailing list sign–up.